Sakchi-Choudhary/MINI-PROJECT/README.md

-# medicine_guide
+# SmartPharm
-This is a complete medicine inventory management system.
+This is a complete Medicine Delivery Website.